jotasaraiva/fake-news-detection/README.md

 # Fake News Detection from Data Flair

-This is project is a simple fake news detection model that I am using to learn about Term Frequency Inverse Data Frequency and Passive Agressive Classifiers for text data mining.
+This project is a simple fake news detection model that I am using to learn about Term Frequency-Inverse Data Frequency and Passive Agressive Classifiers for text data mining.
 The model and data have been taken from a DataFlair [article](https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/).
 The `extract.py` file is a script to unzip the data.